 The Bungee jump is an adventure sport however many national and international tourists are living its venture.
-For the first Bungee jumping site is situated 160m over the wild Bhote Kosi river, and located close to the Nepal-Tibet border.
-The jump, at 160m, has designed by one of New Zealand ‘s leading Bungy consultants and is operated by some of the most experienced jump masters in the business as they take safety “very, very seriously”
+The first Bungee jumping site is situated 160m over the wild Bhote Kosi river and is located close to the Nepal-Tibet border.
+The jump, at 160m, has designed by one of New Zealand’s leading Bungy consultants and is operated by some of the most experienced jump masters in the business as they take safety “very, very seriously”

 The distance between Kathmandu and Bhote Koshi is 45 km.
 The road distance is 75.1 km to Bunjee jump station.
 And it takes about 3 hours to drive out from Thamel Kathmandu, Nepal.

 Bhote Koshi River Bridge Information where you jump

 Especially for bungy jumping with a 4x safety factor.
 The bridge has a loading factor of 250kg per running meter.
 This means that the bridge will hold 250 x 166 = 41,500kg or 4.5 tonnes.
 Those are Swiss measurements.
 About 6000 meters of steel wire used to build the bridge which is the longest suspension bridge in Nepal.
 The bridge joins two sides of a great valley.
 Before its construction, locals walked five hours to cross this river gorge.

 Nepal Bungee jump tour highlights